verhey/dotfiles/README.md

 * This is based off of Atlassian's [bare dotfile repo](https://www.atlassian.com/git/tutorials/dotfiles) implementation
 * Open a shell, and bare clone this repo into the `.dotfiles` directory
   * `git clone --bare git@github.com:verhey/dotfiles.git $HOME/.dotfiles`
-    * I used SSH (meaning you'd need a SSH key setup before), but use https if you'd rather
 * Define the following alias in your shell:
   * `alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'`
 * Checkout the content from the bare repo into your home folder: